linuxplayground/z80-compiler-kit-libcpm/examples/cpmdcout/README.md

-# Exit
+# CPMDCOUT

-Very simple demonstration showing that the hex value of an exit code is printed to the console when a program exits with a non-zero exit code.
+Very simple demonstration showing how to use cpm_dc_out and cpm_dc_in to work with the raw console.